 Brucellosis: What are Economists doing?

-By: Carolyn Hageman
+By: Carolyn Hageman and Dannele Peck

-“For some ranchers that meant keeping their herd on a small part of the ranch with no grazing resources for 12 months,” said Peck, “You can only imagine the amount of feed you would have to buy for that, and how expensive that would be.”
+Quarantined herds are not allowed to graze any pasture that borders another herd.
+“For some ranchers, this would mean keeping their herd on a small part of the ranch, that might have insufficient grazing resources, for 12 months or longer,” said Peck.
+“You can imagine the amount of feed you might have to buy in such a situation and how expensive that would be.”